-30 While we determine that these statements apply to Claimant and other similarly situated U.S. nationals who were prevented from leaving Iraq or Kuwait after the invasion, we do not make any findings as to whether they also apply to U.S. nationals with diplomatic status: Iraqi officials made specific representations about the ability of diplomatic and consular staff members with U.S. nationality (and their relatives) to leave Iraq and Kuwait throughout the crisis.
+&lt;sup>31 While we determine that these statements apply to Claimant and other similarly situated U.S. nationals who were prevented from leaving Iraq or Kuwait after the invasion, we do not make any findings as to whether they also apply to U.S. nationals with diplomatic status: Iraqi officials made specific representations about the ability of diplomatic and consular staff members with U.S. nationality (and their relatives) to leave Iraq and Kuwait throughout the crisis.
 See In Iraq: 'We Have A Problem' Iraq Holds Fleeing U.S. Diplomats Staff from Kuwait Reaches Baghdad, But Can't Leave, PHILA.
 INQUIRER, Aug.
 24, 1990, https://perma.cc/B2YF-79AY.

-31 See Claim No. IRQ-II-161, Decision No. IRQ-II-003, at 23.
+&lt;sup>32 See Claim No. IRQ-II-161, Decision No. IRQ-II-003, at 23.

-continued detention in order to compel the United States government to act in certain ways as an explicit and/or implicit condition for their release.32 Iraq itself stated that it sought three things from the United States government before it would release the detained U.S. nationals; it wanted the United States (i) not to attack Iraq, (ii) to withdraw its troops from Saudi Arabia; and/or (iii) to end the economic embargo imposed on Iraq.33 Indeed, at the time, the U.S. government itself understood Iraq's actions to be hostage-taking.34
+its troops from Saudi Arabia; and/or (iii) to end the economic embargo imposed on Iraq.
+34 Indeed, at the time, the U.S. government itself understood Iraq's actions to be hostage-taking.

 In sum, this claim meets the standard for hostage-taking within the meaning of the 2014 Referral.
-Iraq held Claimant hostage in violation of international law for a period of 42 days, and Claimant is thus entitled to compensation.
+Iraq held Claimant hostage in violation of international law for a period of 44 days, and Claimant is thus entitled to compensation.